isomerpages/moe-zhangdepri/_our-programmes/Applied Learning Programme/New Initiatives.md

 <img src="/images/NewInitiatives1.png">
 <p><strong>Students planting the seedlings and harvesting the crops that they have grown.</strong></p>
 <p><strong>2.
 Terrarium-Making</strong></p>
 <p>The P5 students create their own terrariums at the end of the topic on the Water Cycle as a means to consolidate their learning.
 This incorporates authentic learning as their terrariums are the micro-environments that show the science concepts of evaporation and condensation as key processes of the water cycle, in a real-life situation.
-It caters to different learners&rsquo; profiles and the joy of learning in students is obvious as they immerse themselves in the experience.</p>
+It caters to different learners’ profiles and the joy of learning in students is obvious as they immerse themselves in the experience.</p>
 <img src="/images/NewInitiatives2.png">
 <p><strong>Students consolidating their learning as they create their own terrariums.</strong></p>
 <p><strong>3.
 Food Waste Management System</strong></p>